How To Get The Perfect Tie-Dye Every Time, According To Fashion Designers

 Step 7: Wash (alone) on a cold cycle

 Now it’s your turn.
-Grab a cocktail, switch on your favorite playlist, and get to work.
+Grab a cocktail, switch on your favourite playlist, and get to work.

 Advertisement